Men Behaving Badly: Production

 Men Behaving Badly is based on Simon Nye's 1989 book of the same title.
 Producer Beryl Vertue first considered it for a film before deciding it was suited for television adaptation.
 Harry Enfield, already a well-known comedian, was cast first.
 He had seen Martin Clunes perform in a play and recommended him for the other lead.

 Enfield felt out of place in the sitcom and announced he was leaving after the first series.
 (Note: Vertue has since said that Enfield never intended to stay for more than one series.)
 When Thames Television found out, their immediate reaction was to end the series, and they had to be persuaded to put on a second series, with Neil Morrissey replacing Enfield.
 After Thames lost their television franchise, ITV decided that a peak viewing figure of seven million was insufficient and withdrew support.
 Incensed, Vertue approached the BBC, who agreed to broadcast the show.

 In 1994, the BBC aired the first of a further four series.
 The shift to a new station and a later time slot meant, as the BBC claimed, the show could indulge in "more colourful language and behaviour".
 The show became highly successful on BBC1, drawing a cult following.

 Since purchasing the rights to the first two series from ITV, the BBC have repeated the second series (the first featuring Morrissey), though the first series (featuring Enfield) has never been shown on the BBC.

 In 2002, it was revealed that Simon Nye and the cast had agreed to revive the series for three further specials the following year, in which Vertue wanted the show to focus on how Gary and Dorothy were coping with parenthood.
 The idea was shelved the following year after Caroline Quentin became pregnant.
 In October 2014, Clunes and Morrissey returned to the characters of Gary and Tony for the first time since 1998 in a sketch for Channel 4's "The Feeling Nuts Comedy Night" and Stand Up to Cancer telethon.

-In October 2024, the BBC announced that Neil Morrissey and Martin Clunes are set to reunite for a new travel series titled Neil & Martin’s Bon Voyage, which will feature their road trip across France, exploring local culture and cuisine while reminiscing about their 30-year friendship.
+In October 2024, the BBC announced that Neil Morrissey and Martin Clunes were set to reunite for a new travel series titled Neil & Martin’s Bon Voyage, which would feature their road trip across France, exploring local culture and cuisine while reminiscing about their 30-year friendship.
 This was broadcast in three weekly episodes on U&Gold in March and April 2025.